Joao4569/be-centered/README.md

 - Method for coding group sessions timetable on home page taken from "Love Running" walkthrough project.
 - Social media icons sourced from [Font Awesome](https://fontawesome.com).
 - Code for arranging social media icons in footer taken from "Love Running" walkthrough project.
+- Media queries for home page at a screen width less than 769px was taken from "Love Running" walkthrough project and modified accordingly.

 ### Media